andrewdieken/CPSC-354/README.md

 |T|F|T                  |
 |T|T|T                  |

 Finally we can get into some Haskell!
-The 4 propositions defined above can be defined in Haskell as follows:
+The 4 propositions defined above can be defined in Haskell as follows (which we are going to use as our input for our final function!):

 ```haskell
 p1 :: Prop